-Meet the Man with Many Titles - President Chaim Herzog
+Meet the Man with Many Titles - President Haim Herzog

-On March 22, 1983, Chaim Herzog was elected as Israel's sixth President.
+On March 22, 1983, Haim Herzog was elected as Israel's sixth President.
 Read below to learn more about this great leader's legacy!

 Not many people know or remember this, but Herzog was born in Belfast, Ireland, and actually grew up in the city of Dublin.
 He was born into an ultra-orthodox Haredi family, and his father had even been appointed as the Chief Rabbi of Ireland, and later on as the Chief Rabbi of Israel as well.